graywolf336/CaptureThePoints/README.md

 CaptureThePoints
 ==========

-_Status of this branch's builds: **TESTING**_
+_Status of this branch's builds: **TESTING**_ http://graywolfsolutions.com:8080/job/CaptureThePoints/

-If for some reason you'd like to test this out, you can download the latest build at: http://graywolfsolutions.com:8080/job/CaptureThePoints/

 ### Branch: newArenas ###
 * The way we handle more than one arena will be improved